Online R Compiler

 Run R online in your browser

-This is a free online R playground and code runner.
-Write R scripts directly in your browser, hit Run, and execute with Rscript in seconds — no RStudio, no local R install, no install.packages() wait required.
-It's the fastest way to test a dplyr pipeline, try a tidyr reshape, or work through a statistics exercise.
+A free online R playground and code runner.
+Write R scripts in your browser, hit Run, and Rscript executes them in seconds.
+No RStudio, no local R install, no install.packages() wait to configure first.

-Under the hood, the editor uses the same engine as VS Code (R syntax highlighting, autocompletion, error squiggles), and your code runs with Rscript on Alpine Linux with dplyr, tidyr, stringr, and jsonlite pre-installed — the tidyverse core for data wrangling.
-Whether you're exploring a data frame, testing a regex with stringr, or parsing JSON with jsonlite, this online R compiler goes from idea to output in seconds.
+The editor is built on the same engine as VS Code, so R syntax highlighting, autocompletion, and error squiggles all work.
+Code runs with Rscript on Alpine Linux, with dplyr, tidyr, stringr, and jsonlite pre-installed — the tidyverse core for data wrangling.
+Good for exploring a data frame, testing a regex with stringr, or parsing JSON with jsonlite.

 What makes this R playground useful

 readLines('stdin')andfile('stdin')read from the playground's input box, so scripts that take interactive input or parse piped data work end-to-end.
-No install — no R interpreter, RStudio, or CRAN mirror. - R with dplyr, tidyr, stringr and jsonlite pre-installed — run real tidyverse data-analysis snippets without installing RStudio or the tidyverse locally.
+No R interpreter, RStudio, or CRAN mirror on your end. - R with dplyr, tidyr, stringr and jsonlite pre-installed — run real tidyverse data-analysis snippets without installing RStudio or the tidyverse locally.

 What you can try in the R playground

-- Tidyverse data pipelines — dplyr (filter, mutate, summarise, group_by) composed with the magrittr pipe, and tidyr pivot_longer / pivot_wider reshapes.
+- Tidyverse data pipelines: dplyr (filter, mutate, summarise, group_by) composed with the magrittr pipe, and tidyr

-- Quick R experiments — test a regex with stringr, parse a JSON blob with jsonlite, verify a statistical summary, or confirm how a grouped summarise behaves.
+pivot_longer/pivot_widerreshapes. - Quick R experiments: test a regex with stringr, parse a JSON blob with jsonlite, verify a statistical summary, or confirm how a grouped

 Online R compiler FAQ